-They even make a donation to Medical Missions Ministry when you purchase a four-bag sampler.
+They even make a donation to Missions Ministry when you purchase a four-bag sampler.
 It’s a lovely ministry that is doing invaluable work in Guatemala.

 I hope you will consider supporting a small family-owned business that is making a difference and enjoy a great cup of joe!